Graduate Study at UIC

 Students must use the Request for Change of Graduate Program form to transfer within the Graduate College or between the Graduate College and the MBA Program, the Master of Engineering Program, the Master of Public Health, the Doctor of Public Health, or the Master of Social Work Program.
 Complete instructions and deadlines are detailed on the back of the form.
 The form is available from the Graduate College Web site, https://grad.uic.edu/pdfs/form_Chprfrm3.pdf.

 The University of Illinois at Chicago offers six basic types of financial aid for graduate students: fellowships, assistantships, tuition-and-selected-fee waivers, traineeships, loans, and employment.
 Applicants for these types of aid must be admitted to a graduate degree program or have a completed application pending.
 Eligibility for loans is determined by the Office of Student Financial Aid.
 Applicants for loans should go directly to the Office of Student Financial Aid.
 Applications for fellowships, assistantships, and tuition/fee waivers are available in the department office, the Graduate College Office, and on the Graduate College Web site.
-In the administration of these programs and in selecting students for participation in them, the University of Illinois at Chicago adheres to the Nondiscrimination Statement printed in the beginning of this catalog and on the following Web site, http://www.uic.edu/depts/oae/Nondiscrimination.html.
+In the administration of these programs and in selecting students for participation in them, the University of Illinois at Chicago adheres to the Nondiscrimination Statement printed in this catalog and on the following Web site, http://www.uic.edu/depts/oae/Nondiscrimination.html.